orbtl-ai/DebrisScan/README.md

 ### Step 1: Install Necessary Software Dependencies
-DebrisScan is designed to deploy simply on a wide range of operating systems and hardware
-configurations: ranging from your laptop to a high-capacity cloud computer.
+DebrisScan is designed to deploy simply on a wide range of operating systems and hardware configurations, ranging from your laptop to a high-capacity cloud computer.
 To accomplish these goals we distribute DebrisScan's codebase via GitHub (you are here!) and use [Docker](https://www.docker.com/) to install all of DebrisScan's necessary software dependencies.